 Secret 3 – It Offers a Big Competitive Advantage

 Your IP is licensable if it solves a specific problem, fills a big need, or creates a new marketplace.
-A big part of what makes your IP licensable is what it offers in terms of a competitive advantage.
+A big part of what makes your IP licensable is what it offers in terms of competitive advantage.

 Is it a solution that truly fills an unmet need in the marketplace?
 What sets your IP apart from the competition must be identified (competitive advantage).